-In the DSC traces of sample Ga21, only two of the five predicted events are detected: the heating curve has extremely faint variations in the steep descendent portion, but looking at the derivative two minima are apparent, that seem to indicate two distinct processes occurring at close, but different temperatures: namely 645 °C and 660 °C. This is qualitatively consistent with the observed thermomagnetic behaviour, although temperature differences are observed between calorimetric and magnetic data for the event at lower temperature.
-The same features have been observed in the second heating and second cooling runs (not shown) as well, indicating a fully reversible thermal behaviour.
+In the DSC traces of sample Ga21, only two of the five predicted events are detected: the heating curve has extremely faint variations in the steep descendent portion, but looking at the derivative two minima are apparent, that seem to indicate two distinct processes occurring at close, but different temperatures: namely, 645 and $660\,^{\circ}\text{C}.$ This is qualitatively consistent with the observed thermomagnetic behavior, although temperature differences are observed between calorimetric and magnetic data for the event at lower temperature.
+The same features have been observed in the second heating and second cooling runs (not shown) as well, indicating a fully reversible thermal behavior.

-Ikeda et al. [9] have performed DSC experiments on Fe-Ga alloys of a composition (Ga 21.5 at.%) similar to ours: they observed three signals that were attributed to processes [t21-1], [t21-2] and [t21-4] mentioned in Table II, although the signal of process [t21-1] was quite faint and they did not consider the possible transformations of L12 phase that was also present in their samples.
+Ikeda et al.9 have performed DSC experiments on Fe-Ga alloys of a composition (Ga 21.5 at.%) similar to ours: they observed three signals that were attributed to processes [t21-1], 8 [t21-2], and [t21-4] mentioned in Table II, although the signal of $\frac{1}{2}$ process [t21-1] was quite faint and they did not consider the possible transformations of $L1_2$ phase that was also present in their 42 samples.
 In our case, even if the D03 quenched phase is present in this sample, we may have missed its magnetic transition in DSC measurements owing to the baseline curvature in that temperature region.
-On the contrary, the D03 FM $\rightarrow$ PM transition was evident in the M(T) curve, as we will discuss later.
+On the contrary, the D03 FM \rightarrow PM transition was evident in the M(T) curve, as we will discuss later.
 We assume that the processes detected by calorimetric measurements in Ga21 are [t21-2] and [t21-4].

-DSC curves of sample Ga23 show a peak easily detected in the heating and cooling traces; the signals derivatives do not reveal additional peaks, although the signal in the high temperature portion of the derivative is quite broad and may represent convoluted processes.
-These processes occur at the highest temperature among the studied samples; this is consistent with the phase diagram, since on increasing Ga content the temperature of the order-disorder transformation increases, while the $T_c$ of the A2 phase decreases, thus making processes [t21-2] and [t21-4] progressively closer until they practically coincide for x = 22.8% (see Table II).
-So, the signal observed in the DSC trace of Ga23 may be associated TABLE II.
-List of magnetic and structural transformations for the selected compositions of Fe-Ga alloys.
-Transformations are listed in each column in order of increasing temperature, and labelled with an identification code [in square brackets] used as a reference in the text.
-FM indicates ferromagnetic phases, PM indicates paramagnetic phases; q postfix indicates a quenched, metastable phase.
+DSC curves of sample Ga23 show a peak easily detected in the heating and cooling traces; the signal derivatives do not reveal additional peaks, although the signal in the high temperature portion of the derivative is quite broad and may represent convoluted processes.
+These processes occur at the highest temperature among the studied samples; this is consistent with the phase diagram, since on increasing Ga content the temperature of the order-disorder transformation increases, while the T_c of the A2 phase decreases, thus making processes [t21-2] and [t21-4] progressively closer until they practically coincide for x = 22.8% (see Table II).
+So, the signal observed in the DSC trace of Ga23 may be associated with an order-disorder transformation occurring between paramagnetic phases that will not be detected by thermomagnetic measurements.